 The Bottom Line … Choose WordPress!

-Whether you decide to manage every aspect of your website yourself or hire people to manage the technical aspects of your website freeing you up to focus on managing your content and the rest of your business, you should still consider choosing WordPress.
+Whether you decide to manage everything yourself or let other people look after the technical aspects of your website freeing you up to focus on managing your content, you should still consider choosing WordPress.

 If you want a website that you can manage by yourself without coding skills and at minimal cost, choose WordPress and just follow the step-by-step tutorials provided for free here on WPCompendium.org.

 To view a list of all of our tutorials and tutorial modules, go here:

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie